postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 Postman Monitors enable you to run your collections on a schedule without any manual intervention.
 With the custom webhooks, you can use those results by connecting to other available services.

-To send monitor run results to custom webhooks, do the following:

 1. In the **Webhooks Integrations** page, next to **Post monitoring results**, select **Add Integration**.
 2. In the **Add integration** page:
    * Enter a **Nickname** for the integration.